JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

 ````
 nano .zshrc
 ````
 This will open the nano editor within Terminal and will allow you to modify your Terminal aesthetics.
-I suggest you change the zsh theme to "bureau" (ZSH_THEME="bureau") in order to see in each of your command lines:
+I suggest you change the zsh theme to "bureau" (ZSH_THEME="bureau") in order to see in each of your command lines:<br/>
 $USER@computer directory                [time]